skeptrunedev/dell-med-e-consults/README.md

 ### Development Highlights

-- Approximately 60 values stored in LocalStorage
+- Over 60 values stored in LocalStorage
 - Window events used to coordinate data changes across components
-- Detailed and Advanced CSS usage throughout
+- Detailed and advanced CSS usage throughout
 - 95 or higher on PageSpeedInsights for all pages
-- DevOps being handled by Vercel and Namecheap
+- Hosted through Vercel
+- PWA enabled for mobile.
+Though w/out the Decision Tree.